tj-wells/coti-docker-method/README.md

   - For the SSL verification to work, your server needs to be able to accept incoming connections from the internet on ports 80 and 443.
     To get the SSL certificates installed, you will need to allow all inbound connections (0.0.0.0/0) for ports 80 and 443 to your machine.
 The precise steps for this will vary depending on your VPS provider.

-* My node is getting blacklisted, or repeatedly reconnects to the network
+* My node repeatedly reconnects to the network
   - COTI's node manager performs health status checks on your node using port 7070.
-  - To pass the health checks, ensure that port 7070 is accessible to the IP address "52.59.142.53" for testnet nodes, and "35.157.47.86" for mainnet nodes.
+  - To pass the health checks, ensure that port 7070 is accessible from the IP address "52.59.142.53" for testnet nodes, and "35.157.47.86" for mainnet nodes.

 - If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI discord server](https://discord.com/invite/wfAQfbc3Df).